-A1 Core scientific principles.
-Understand the core engineering, scientific and mathematical principles needed to underpin Chemical Engineering professions.
-A2 Disciplinary concepts.
-Understand, apply and critique a broad range of advanced disciplinary concepts related to Chemical Engineering.

-A3 Problem solving.
-Apply engineering approaches to solve a wide range of advanced problems, relating to risks, costs, safety, reliability, aesthetics and environmental impact.
+VILIIS A1 Core scientific principles.
+Understand the core engineering, scientific and mathematical principles needed to underpin Engineering professions and inform design decisions A2 Disciplinary concepts.
+Understand, apply and critique a broad range of advanced disciplinary concepts related to Design and Engineering A3 Problem solving.
+Apply advanced design thinking, creativity and engineering approaches to understand and solve a wide range of problems, relating to users, risks, costs, safety, reliability, aesthetics and environmental impact.
 A4 Key technologies.
-Fundamentally understand advanced state-of-the-art technologies and understanding their capabilities and limitations related to Chemical Engineering.
+Fundamentally understand advanced state-of-the-art technologies and understanding their capabilities and limitations related to design and Engineering.
 A5 Systems design and optimisation.
-Design and optimise a broad range of products, processes and systems, based on key technical and sustainability related factors.
-A6 Experimental design and delivery.
-Plan, execute and communicate the outputs of an experiment or project.
+Design and optimise a broad range of products, processes and systems, based on key technical and sustainability related factors plus user needs A6 Experimental design and delivery.
+Plan, execute and communicate - through drawing, writing and presentations - the outputs of a design, experiment or project.
 A7 Experimental approaches.
-Use and integrate a wide range of advanced computational and experimental approaches to solve Chemical engineering problems and be able to interpret the results affected by uncertainties A8 Engineering economics.
-Understand economic evaluation and business principles relevant to engineering.
+Use and integrate a wide range of advanced design thinking, computational and experimental approaches to solve design and engineering problems and be able to interpret the results affected by uncertainties A8 Engineering economics.
+Understand economic evaluation and business principles relevant to design and engineering.
 A9 Engineering responsibility.
-Fully understand the roles and responsibility of engineers in society and their impact on both a local and global context.
+Fully understand the roles and responsibility of designers and engineers in society and their impact on both a local and global context.

-2.1.2 SEMS graduate attributes
+2.2 SEMS graduate attributes

-Five areas related to the graduate attributes you will develop whilst you are studying in SEMS have been defined as Resilience, Creativity, Communication, Professional Practice and Technical.
+Five areas related to the graduate attributes you will develop whilst you are study in SEMS have been defined as resilience, creativity, communication, professional practice and technical.